-Alice Dreger is an American historian best known for
+Alice Dreger is an American historian and anti-transgender activist.
+Dreger is best known for

 - exploiting minorities: